HarvestMondello/Colorado-climbing-route-analysis/README.md

 **Problem**: Route quality, usage, and seasonality in Colorado are discussed anecdotally; there’s no unified dataset to compare cultural impact, historical significance, and modern traffic across regions.

 **Solution**: Build an end-to-end pipeline to scrape a public climbing database, normalize and store data in PostgreSQL, and analyze it with SQL + Python.
-Surface insights on cultural impact, seasonality, engagement, historical milestones, and demand forecasts for Colorado climbing areas including Eldorado Canyon, Black Canyon of the Gunnison and The Diamond (RMNP).
+Surface insights on cultural impact, seasonality, engagement, historical milestones, and demand forecasts for Colorado traditional climbing areas including Eldorado Canyon, Black Canyon of the Gunnison and The Diamond on Long's Peak.
+This analysis focuses exclusively on traditional (Trad) climbing routes and excludes Sport, Bouldering and Ice disciplines to sharpen insights on Colorado’s historical and cultural traditional legacy.

 **Insights**
-- A small cluster of routes consistently anchor Colorado’s climbing identity (high classic + cultural scores).
+- A small cluster of routes consistently anchor Colorado’s climbing identity with high **classic** scores.
-- Seasonality clusters reveal true all-season lines vs. narrow weather windows.
+- Seasonality clusters reveal true all-season lines vs. narrow weather windows and seasonal closures.
-- “Hidden gems” emerge: high star ratings with relatively low visibility but strong engagement growth.
+- “Hidden gems” emerge: high star ratings with relatively low visibility but strong **engagement** growth.
 - FA/FFA timelines map boldness across decades and correlate with later traffic waves.
 - Forecasts (2025–2029) flag sub-regions likely to see increased pressure.